 8) Optimize your app store page

-App Store Optimization involves a company optimizing their App Store page to rank higher in search results and convert at a higher rate.
+App Store Optimization involves optimizing your App Store page to rank higher in search results and convert at a higher rate.
 Reports have shown that 65% of apps are discovered from a direct search in the App Store.
 The higher an app ranks, the more visible it is to potential users.
 The increased visibility will lead to more downloads, which will help get the app noticed by editors.
 Optimizing effectively depends on a few factors, which include title and choice of keywords.

-9) Establish two-way communication/ Push Notifications
+9) Establish two-way communication

-Once the app has been launched, the brand needs to establish two-way communication.
+Once the app has been launched, you need to establish two-way communication.
 This is because the more aligned the app experience is with a user’s needs and preferences, the more likely it is that a user will continue using the product.
 Studies have shown that brands that use in-app messages to communicate with users will see higher user retention.
 In-app messages don’t require a lot of effort on the part of the app developers.
 These are notifications that do not require immediate action but do provide a call-to-action at some stage.
 They can include warnings about app issues, payment failures, or version upgrades.

 Another way to increase user retention is through push notifications.
 Statistics have shown that companies using push notifications have boosted user retention from 56% to 180%.
-Also, giving users an incentive to use an app can go a long way.
+Furthermore, giving users an incentive to use an app can go a long way.
 Using mobile-specific rewards, specialized content access, coupons, special promotions, and other offers will help drive conversions and encourage engagement.

-10) Ask users for feedback/ Get reviews
+10) Ask users for feedback

 When people use your app consistently, this is a sign that they have made a connection with the product.
 As the app developer, you should allow them to express their opinions with a popup invitation to leave a review.
 Even so, you should remember that this tactic should not sacrifice user experience.
 App developers need to think about when and how they want to ask for a review and make sure it flows well with the user experience.
 The more strategically the popup is placed, the better the chances are for positive reviews.